choefele/CCHMapClusterController/README.md

 }
 ```

-Customizing the look of clustered annotations is possible via the standard `mapView:viewForAnnotation:` method that's part of `MKMapViewDelegate`.
-In addition, the delegate method `mapClusterController:willReuseMapClusterAnnotation:` is called when a cluster annotation is reused for a cell (see property `reuseExistingClusterAnnotations` below).
-The iOS example contains code that demonstrates how to display the current cluster size as part of the annotation view.

 ### Positioning cluster annotations

 For aesthetic reasons, cluster annotations are not lined up evenly as this would make the underlying grid obvious.
 This library comes with two implementations to configure the position of cluster annotations: